--- To Exaggerate is Human, to Speak Plainly, Divine

 ---

 Ah, did you suspect you'd had an original thought somewhere back there?
 No?
 Hardly possible, isn't it, given the sweeping immense wash of existence that came before now?
-We're not even sure this is our first universe - have you checked?
+We're not even sure this is our first universe!
+(Have you checked?)
 So there's a definish chance that nothing'll ever be new under any sun.
-But the word "unique" has had its singular quality droned out of it by relentless profligate adverbiage, so no real harm done if your "unique" conception is impossibly more or less "unique" than what a silicon-based spider-crab a billion years and ten billion parsecs from here already came up with .
+But the word "unique" has had its singular quality droned out of it by relentless profligate adverbiage, so no real harm done if your "unique" conception is impossibly more or less "unique" than what a silicon-based spider-crab a billion years and ten billion parsecs from here already came up with.
 It's all rather relative in the end and we should entertain the happenstance that "unique" as a concept can and probably should be written blithely off as axiomatically unworkable.
-Left unchecked it may even insult the very notion of intellectual perspective.
+Left unchecked, its unjustified glorification may well insult the very notion of intellectual perspective.

 With that idea left sufficiently entertained in a quiet corner of the room, we can then move on to the question of who gets to choose what's acceptably interesting if nothing's "unique" per se.
-Surely in every era there exists a core system of rational beliefs that transmits a critical ontology, an essence of being, between civilizations, yes?
-How can we even pretend to know, for instance, that the ancient Greeks were referring to eternal, unchanging forms rather than some faddish, choking notion of perfection that we infinitely more modern minds recognize as laughably invalid?
-Need we extend every other culture - okay, let's be honest, every other mind - the generous benefit of doubt implied when we acknowledge that a net of words has successfully entrapped some unfortunate intellectual actuality that's truly common between us?
+In our little corner of reality, surely in every era there exists a core system of rational beliefs that transmits a critical ontology, an essence of being, between civilizations, yes?
+How can we even pretend to know, for instance, that the ancient Greeks were referring to eternal, unchanging forms rather than some faddish, stultifying idea of perfection that we infinitely more modern minds recognize as laughably invalid?
+Need we extend every other culture - okay, let's be honest, every other mind - the generous benefit of doubt implied when, for instance, we acknowledge that a net of words has successfully entrapped some unfortunate intellectual actuality that's truly common between us?
 In the words of a clear-thinking writer just a few miles down the road from here, we are forced by honest appraisal to ask:

 They are independently existing entities whose existence and nature are graspable only by the mind, even though they do not depend on being so grasped in order to exist.